 While you can absolutely have a relaxing beach day when visiting either the Amalfi Coast or Cinque Terre, don’t come here expecting powder-white sand and beaches that stretch on for ages.

-Both destinations do have beaches to enjoy, and hitting the beach is one of the classic things to do in Positano, for example, but these are a bonus, not a huge selling point, and they won’t be able to compete with beach destinations in, say, Greece.
+Both destinations do have beaches to enjoy, and hitting the beach is one of the classic things to do in Positano, for example, but these are a bonus, not a huge selling point, and they won’t be able to compete with beach destinations in, say, Puglia or Sicily.

-Come to either Cinque Terre or the Amalfi Coast for the food, the views, the beautiful villages, the atmosphere, the boat rides–not the beaches.
+Come to either Cinque Terre or the Amalfi Coast for the food, the views, the beautiful villages, the atmosphere, and the boat rides–not the beaches.

 Should I visit both Cinque Terre and the Amalfi Coast?